 ERCOT will use Outage Scheduler to extract known generation or transmission facility outages along with outages already modeled in the SSWG base cases.
-In addition, ERCOT will send out a Market Notice to collect known outages from Transmission Service Providers (TSPs) and their rationales for the selection of the known outages to be included in the RTP cases.
+In addition, ERCOT will send out a Market Notice to collect known outages from Transmission Service Providers (TSPs) and their technical rationales for the selection of the known outages to be included in the RTP cases.
 ERCOT will also send out a Market Notice to collect known outages for Resource Entity owned equipment.
-ERCOT will develop a rationale for the selection of the known outages for Resource Entity owned equipment.
-ERCOT will develop a rationale for the selection of the known outages for Resource Entity owned equipment to be included in the RTP cases.
-Those outages will be incorporated into the summer peak/off-peak cases accordingly.
-The list of generator outages will include the mothballed units as documented in the current Capacity, Demand, and Reserves report.
-Outages on seasonally mothballed units will also be included in the analysis of the appropriate study case.
+ERCOT will develop a technical rationale for the selection of the known outages for Resource Entity owned equipment to be included in the RTP cases.
+Separate study cases will be created with those outages incorporated into the summer peak/off-peak cases accordingly to study the P0 and P1 conditions.

 If issues or conflicts with planned outages are identified (IRO-017 R4), ERCOT will work with the affected TPs to jointly develop Corrective Action Plans (CAPs).